sharetribe/flex-docs/src/docs/tutorial-branding/configuration/index.md

 ---
-title: Changing configurations
+title: Change configurations
 slug: configurations
 updated: 2020-02-28
 category: tutorial-branding
 ingress:
-  Change marketplace configurations - change the currency to euro.
+  Change marketplace configurations - change the marketplace currency to euro.
 published: true
-toc: true
-readingTime: 5 mins at a time!
 ---

 There are several files that affect the configuration of FTW templates.